 - Complete a Job Safety/Hazard Analysis to identify training requirements and recommendations.

-- Review and update each employee's training profile annually.
+- Review and update each employee's training annually.

-- Develop and implement applicable safety training for all employees.
+- Develop and implement applicable EHS training for all employees.

 - Ensure that all personnel under their supervision attend the required training.

-- Complete New Employee Orientation, which includes general safety training, within the first month after starting work at the University.
+- Complete New Employee Orientation, which includes general EHS training, within the first month after starting work at the University.

-- Are allowed to work only under the direct supervision of trained personnel until the new employee has completed all pertinent training.
+- Allowed to work only under the direct supervision of trained personnel until the new employee has completed all pertinent training.

 Training is one of the most important components of a comprehensive environmental health and safety program.
 Done correctly, it gives employees an opportunity to learn their jobs properly, bring new ideas into the workplace, reinforce existing ideas and practices and help put our health and safety program into action.
 Additionally, the Occupational Safety and Health Act (OSHA) and similar regulatory agencies require EHS training at the workplace in many different circumstances.
 The regulations make it clear when training is